-Aaron’s work has shaped the way millions of people use everyday products, in different cultures and languages around the world.
-His clients include Audi, Qoros, Telefònica, Vodafone, Sprint, Bosch, AT&T, Siemens and Wire.
-He developed the first-ever UI sound strategy for Samsung's mobile products, and led the sound design effort for the launch of Firefox Mobile OS.
-Originally from the US, Aaron lives and works in Berlin.
+Aaron Day is a musician, music producer, and auditory experience designer.
+Since 1998, his work has shaped the way millions of people around the world use, enjoy and understand technology products and services from such companies as Audi, Qoros, Telefònica, Vodafone, Sprint, Bosch, AT&T, Siemens, Wire and the Eden Foundation.
+Day also developed the premier UI sound strategy for Samsung’s mobile products and led sound design for the launch of Firefox Mobile OS.

 By Amber Case, Aaron Day

 Sound is one of the most commonly overlooked components in product design, even though it's often the first way people interact with many products.
 When designers don’t pay enough attention sound elements, customers are frequently left with annoying and interruptive results.
 This practical book covers several methods that product designers and managers can use to improve everyday interactions through an understanding and application of sound design.